bata26/MyVacation/README.md

 - Registered User can delete a review.
 - Registered User can view an user profile.
 - Registered User can follow/unfollow an user.
-- Registered User can like/unlike an accomodation/activity.
+- Registered User can like/unlike an accommodation/activity.
 - Registered User can view the own user profile.
 - Registered User can update the own user profile.</br>
 <b>Admin:</b>
 - Admin can log in to the platform.
 - Admin can log out from the platform.
-- Admin can browse an accomodation/activity filtered by city, period and nr of guests.
+- Admin can browse an accommodation/activity filtered by city, period and nr of guests.
-- Admin can view an accomodation/activity.
+- Admin can view an accommodation/activity.
-- Admin can update an accomodation/activity.
+- Admin can update an accommodation/activity.
-- Admin can delete an accomodation/activity.
+- Admin can delete an accommodation/activity.
 - Admin can browse top 3 cities.
-- Admin can browse top 3 accomodations.
+- Admin can browse top 3 accommodations.
 - Admin can browse top 3 activities.
 - Admin can view all reservations.
 - Admin can delete a reservation.